Seeking Professional Help In A Therapist

 Therapy/Counselling through employment

 This isn't one I have used myself and wasn't really all that aware of until recently.
-In terms of the jobs I've had I always tried to keep my mental health hidden out of fear of being treated differently and not even being considered for the job.
+In terms of the jobs I've had, I always tried to keep my mental health hidden out of fear of being treated differently and not even being considered for the job.

 Working during the bad times has been unbearable.
-I have had countless amounts of days off from work suffering which have then lead to me being signed off for both short and long periods of time and most recently I've had to leave my job.
+I have had countless amounts of days off from work suffering which has then lead to me being signed off for both short and long periods of time and most recently I've had to leave my job.

 Employers often also offer therapy and counselling for family members which is free.
 I recently reached out to the one through Rolls Royce as my dad works for them.
-For me it wasn't the right fit again.
+For me, it wasn't the right fit again.